 If you have a family, with kids, if you have a mortgage, if you have consumer debt, student loan debt, I promise you that $100,000 is not nearly enough, and I will even be bold to say that $500,000 of term life insurance isn’t enough either.

-I have shared my story about the progressions of me buying more life insurance as my family grew.
+I have shared my story about the progressions of me buying more life insurance from a great top life insurance company as my family grew.

 After I got married, $250,000 at the time I thought was more than enough, and it probably was.
 After our first child, I added an additional $500,000 and after our second child, I really ramped it and purchased another 1.5 million dollar 30-year term life insurance policy, for a grand total of 2.25 million dollars.

 For the longest time, I thought that that was enough, even after the arrival of our third child I still felt that my family would be protected in the event that something were to happen to me.
 I’m not really sure what triggered it, but I started to get the life insurance itch again, thinking man, do I really need to buy more?